 And there you have it!

-Finishing your laundry in one day is definitely not rocket science.
-As long as you’re intentional, and stick with it all day, you’re free for the rest of the week!
+Finishing your laundry in one day is definitely not rocket science—it just requires some intentionality.
+As long as you’re consistent and stick with it all day, you’re free for the rest of the week!

 If you give this simple laundry routine a try, leave me a comment and let me know!
-And if you have any laundry tips or advice to add, please do share!
+And if you have any tips or advice for simplifying laundry, please do share!